mbendahan/manateeworks-barcodescanner-ionic-starter/README.md

 # Manateeworks Barcode Scanner using the Ionic 2 Framework

 ## Description
 This is a starter app for the Manatee Works Barcode Scanner and the Ionic 2 frameworks.
 It uses Cordova to provide access to the native libraries that are used by the Barcode Scanner.
-The Scanner is provided as a Cordova Plugin
+The Scanner is provided as a Cordova Plugin.

 ## Dependencies